iMoonLab/DeepHypergraph/docs/source/tutorial/auto_ml.rst

 To run experiments with Auto-ML, we need to define a task-specific class.
 Currently, DHG supports the following tasks:

-- :py:class:`dhg.experiments.GraphVertexClassificationTask`: Vertex classification task on simple graphs.
+- :py:class:`dhg.experiments.GraphVertexClassificationTask`: Vertex classification task on graph.
-- :py:class:`dhg.experiments.HypergraphVertexClassificationTask`: Vertex classification task on simple hypergraphs.
+- :py:class:`dhg.experiments.HypergraphVertexClassificationTask`: Vertex classification task on hypergraph.
-- :py:class:`dhg.experiments.UserItemRecommenderTask`: Item recommendation task on User-Item bipartite graphs.
+- :py:class:`dhg.experiments.UserItemRecommenderTask`: Item recommendation task on User-Item bipartite graph.

 More Auto-ML tasks will be added in the future.
 Welcome to contribute and propose issues on `GitHub <https://github.com/iMoonLab/DeepHypergraph>`_.